dlguswo333/dlguswo333.github.io/markdown/2026/01-18-en-apply-width-height-html-img-element-sveltekit.md

 I applied `width` and `height` HTML attributes on `img` elements in my blog which is built with Sveltekit.
-This helped prevent layout shifts where `img` elements' heights change upon images loading and other HTML elements in the same flow change their positions.
+This helped prevent layout shifts where `img` elements' heights change upon images loading and other HTML elements in the same flow shift their positions.

 # Layout Shift in My Blog